 Thought your home was secure?
 Here are the sneaky ways burglars can break into your house.

 OK, this one may seem obvious… Unless you have a keyless car and a fob with a dead battery.
 As keyless ignitions become more popular, fewer and fewer cars operate with traditional mechanical keys.
 The problem here?
 The fob that unlocks the car by sending computer signals to the vehicle can run out of batteries.
 Luckily, Toyota says the fobs for its keyless cars also have a mechanical key tucked in them should this be the case.
 This trick is one of 13 weird car features you might be missing out on.

 Adjust your seat

 Sharing your car with a gentle giant or someone whose legs just don’t have the same reach as yours?
 GMC offers some models that allow you to set a “memory” of where you like your seat.
 Each key fob is assigned a different number, so when you get in the car, it knows who’s driving.
 From there, you can set your seat preference and go.
-Looking to upgrade your car to one that can memorize your seat preferences?

 Now, check out 10 new car features you didn’t know you needed.

 Never again worry about scraping another vehicle.
 The car key fob for Teslas can be used to park your car in tight spaces, says Business Insider.
 The driver doesn’t even need to be inside.
 The “summon” feature will stop when obstacles are detected and even close your garage door for you.